CMecrow/CM-Project-5/testing.md

         href="{% my_url products.previous_page_number 'page' request.GET.urlencode %}"
         href="{% my_url products.next_page_number 'page' request.GET.urlencode %}"

+One fallout from the above fix was that instead of using page selectors at the bottom of the products list, I instead ended up using buttons for previous page and next page.
+Although this wasn't the original design, because the store is unlikely to stock a very large amount of products, and also because filtering and searching products is an option, I didn't think it'd prove too much of an inconvenience to the user to click through page by page, rather than skipping multiple.

 When writing the view for all_products, I built it in stages, for example first ensuring that all products were displayed with pagination applied, then filters could be applied and also paginated etc etc. Because of this approach, I ended up repeating the pagination in each section unnecessarily.
 This then caused issue when trying to impliment the Sort By dropdown menu, where sorting could be applied on All Products, but as soon as a filter or search query was applied, the sorting would not work.
 This tripped me up for a long time until I decided to simplify the code in the view and apply the pagination at the end of the view.
 This fixed the error and caused the sorting to work as expected.